manavo/CodeIgniter-ORM/README.md

 ### Conventions for relationships

 Traditionally, many-to-many relationships are created in a new table, including the IDs of the 2 other tables you're referencing.
-No exception here, wo do that.
-But there are a few things we have to be specific about.
+No exception here, we do that.
+But there are a few things you have to be specific about.

 Following the table naming convention from the models section, and we'll have tables such as users, posts, diaries, tags or categories.
 So, taking the 2 tables we'll be joining (tags and posts seem like a good example), then your relationship table will be __posts_tags__.
 This is calculated by taking the 2 models we're joining, taking their __plurals__, joining them by an __underscore__, in __alphabetical order__.
 (So the table will be __posts_tags__, _NOT_ ~~tags_posts~~)